olivierh59500/WarPi/README.md

 ##Current Task:<br />
 Get Encryption Type (looking through airodump-ng)<br />

+##Current Problems:
+I personally can't compile rapidjson.
+Having an open issue.
+If you get the same problem I will change to some other JSON Library. <br />

 ###What is it?<br />
 Basically a All-in-One Box for your Car.<br />
 ###Sounds sketchy.
 Whats exactly in it?<br />